 What do they look like in the real world?
 These productive thoughts will begin to work on you at a deeper, subconscious level, and you will find yourself automatically becoming better at staying focussed and on task.
 Energy shifts are real.
 I strive always to be better at accomplishing this.

 It is the Christmas season, after all.
 Make yourself a written, workable, customized for you, daily schedule, and put it where you can see it.

-Make your iPhone work for you.
+Make your smartphone work for you.
 Set those reminders so that you don’t forget to get up and take a walk around, get a drink of water, or just expand your view and gaze out the window.

 Put your day on pause for only a short bit.
-Then back to it.
+Then get back to it.
 Dirty dishes and laundry will wait.
 Another great pitfall to working from home.